gitdode/librfm95/README.md

 ### FSK

+Transmitting with +17 dBm, reception stopped with an RSSI of about -125 dBm at almost 2.7 km distance - with simple wire antennas, and a low hill in between.

 Compared to the [RFM69](https://github.com/gitdode/librfm) at +13 dBm, it does make it a few hundred meters further  - seems fair enough!